-Robert Yarbrough, coauthor of the leading New Testament survey text Encountering the New Testament, here offers a historical and theological commentary on the Johannine Epistles.
 The commentary explores the relationship between John’s Epistles and Jesus’s work and teaching, interacts with recent commentaries, reviews the history of interpretation, and seeks to relate these findings to global Christianity.
 Yarbrough looks at the Johannine Epistles from several perspectives–sociological, historical, and theological.
 The result is a guide that clearly and meaningfully brings 1-3 John to life for contemporary readers.

 Osborne avoids an overly technical interpretative approach.
 Rather than exegeting the text narrowly in a verse-by-verse manner, he examines larger sections in order to locate and emphasize the writer’s central message and the theology found therein.
 Throughout, he interacts with the best recent scholarship and presents his conclusions in an accessible manner.
 When dealing with particularly problematic sections, he considers the full range of suggested interpretations and introduces the reader to a broad spectrum of commentators.